zsiki/GeoEasy/doc/step_by_step.rst

 Note that the fill color of the point marker of point *12* became green, oriented station.
-The orientation angles and the mean are stored in the fieldbook, too.
-Select the orientation mask from the **Commands/Mask...** in the fieldbook window to see them.
+The orientation angles and the mean are stored in the field-book, too.
+Select the orientation mask from the **Commands/Mask...** in the field-book window to see them.

 Orientation for all points
 ~~~~~~~~~~~~~~~~~~~~~~~~~~